 At university we frequented one of the less- salubrious pubs for its well-marinated seafood and eggs.
 My husband has even pickled his own on occasion; our colours are planted firmly in the pro-camp.
 “But it is an emotive subject” Tyley warns.
 “Pickled eggs are like Marmite.
 Love them or hate them.”

-The company started two years ago and has had a great response from the show and festival circuit, pubs, farm shops and online.
+The company started 12 years ago and has had a great response from the show and festival circuit, pubs, farm shops and online.
 There are nine flavours and the new Posh Bites (quail’s eggs in champagne vinegar) are available this summer.
 Perfect for picnics.
 Sound as a starter, too.

 SCOTCH EGGS: A PIGGY EXTERIOR AND RUNNY YOLK